 | Squeezelite | Audio player client |

-| Home Assistant | Automation and control |
+| Home Assistant | Automation, TTS, presence-based playback |

 Home Assistant Integration